-Like some other traits (Eagles for example) the Woodmen trait is wholly contained in one sphere, Lore.
+Like some other traits (Eagles, for example) the Woodmen trait is wholly contained in one sphere, Lore.
 All the Hero and ally cards are in this sphere, and you can easily find supporting cards from this sphere as well.
 A mono-Lore sphere will allow you to pay more easily for the slightly overpriced allies and keep control of the board while keeping a relatively low threat as well.

-The Woodmen deck is centred around location control through various means.
+The Woodmen deck is centered around location control through various means.
 In the early days (before Wilds of Rhovanion) the Woodmen allies tended to clear locations through either making progress by themselves (Mirkwood Explorer) or to clear duplicate copies of locations that clogged up the staging area (Eryn Galen Settler).
 These allies by themselves were pretty useful in getting rid of locations, but they still missed a cohesive synergy with each other.

 There are two approaches to the Woodmen Attachment synergy.
 Either you pile all attachments on one location and use South Away for a massive drop in threat on top of the rewards you get from clearing said location.
 Or you spread out your attachments, making sure that you always have a location to travel to so that Haldan doesn’t exhaust to quest.
 Both synergies have their merits and their accompanying cards.
-Stock all attachments on one location and Mirkwood Hunter might become a free ally.
+Stock all attachments on one location, and Mirkwood Hunter might become a free ally.
 On top of that, any Forest Road Travellers you have will have insane stats that will come in handy for the next combat phase.
-There is a downside to this though, once the active location has been explored, you lose a lot of these attachments, and will have to draw new ones, or use an Erebor Hammersmith to return discarded copies.
+There is a downside to this though, once the active location has been explored, you lose a lot of these attachments and will have to draw new ones or use an Erebor Hammersmith to return discarded copies.

 Synergy with other traits

-There are few real traits that work together with the Woodmen trait since it is quite a new trait to be fleshed out.
+There are not a lot of real traits that work together with the Woodmen trait since it is quite a new trait to be fleshed out.
 However, the location control aspect of this faction makes it match easily with the Scout trait.
 This trait is rooted in the Spirit sphere and will make questing and location control even easier.
 Having access to Spirit and the Scouts allows you to play Scouting Party, as well as older location attachments such as Thror’s Key, Ancient Mathom, and Power in the Earth (for whatever that’s worth).
 A good balance between these traits and their spheres will make for a strong location control deck that will come in handy in numerous 4 player games.

-Speaking of attachments, I will also include the two Woodmen-titled attachments in this category, the Clearing and the Path.
+Speaking of attachments, I will also include the two Woodmen-titled attachments in this category, the Clearing, and the Path.
 The Clearing is Lore’s first real threat reduction card, and it is very much worthwhile to add it in every Lore deck you have.
 The attachment is free and can attach to any location in play.
 If that location is explored, the first player gets to lower their threat by 3.
 For a free card, this effect is just simply amazing and will be appreciated in a multiplayer game.
 In solo, it tends to be more effective for yourself, as you are always the first player, so you always get to lower your threat.
 Think of this one as an Ancient Mathom, but with threat reduction instead of card draw (though with Haldan in play, you still draw the card).

 “Bad” Woodmen cards

-With so few cards in the synergy at the moment, there aren’t really any rotten apples in the Woodmen trait, except for one: the earliest. may have been the Pioneer of the trait, but it has not aged well.
+With so few cards in the synergy at the moment, there aren’t really any rotten apples in the Woodmen trait, except for one: the earliest.
+It may have been the Pioneer of the trait, but it has not aged well.
 Its effect is still sort-of in line with the location control cards in this trait, but having just a one time effect that hurts the group in their threat tends to push him into the binder.
-While he is more versatile in his effect than Radagast’s Cunning or Secret Paths, I would much rather prefer those events over this guy, as they can react to cards that were just revealed during the turn, and are cheaper than this ally who is next to useless after he has done his trick.
+While he is more versatile in his effect than Radagast’s Cunning or Secret Paths, I would much prefer those events over this guy, as they can react to cards that were just revealed during the turn, and are cheaper than this ally who is next to useless after he has done his trick.
 He may have a place in a Doomed deck, but not in a general Woodmen deck.